EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/01_macOSX.md

 brew services stop mysql
 ```

-- If you find issue on your terminal that saying
+- If you find issues on your terminal saying
   `An unexpected error occurred: "expected workspace package`
-  while using yarn then you can use this command in your terminal
+  while using yarn then you can use this command
 ```bash
 yarn policies set-version 1.18.0
 ```
-_Note: This issue happens because yarn > 1.18 sometimes doesn't work properly with lerna_
+> _Note: This happens because yarn > 1.18 sometimes doesn't work properly with `lerna`_